We have about 18,000 customers with private overhead electric lines (POELs).

 Private overhead electric lines can be a combination of privately owned poles and lines, or just a span of line that is privately owned.
-These are generally for rural properties and their various buildings, such as sheds.
+These are generally for rural properties and their various buildings, such as houses and sheds.

 A Registered Electrical Contractor is the only person who can carry out any work on a POEL.
-Similarly, if a customer needs to prune around a POEL, we recommend that a qualified contractor is engaged.
+Similarly, if a customer needs to prune around a POEL, we recommend a qualified contractor is engaged.

 Putting your private overhead electric line underground